scalacenter/scala-advent-of-code/docs/2023/puzzles/day03.md

     - `case class Coord(x: Int, y: Int)` to represent one coordinate on the grid
     - `case class Symbol(sym: String, pos: Coord)` to represent one symbol and its location
     - `case class PartNumber(value: Int, start: Coord, end: Coord)` to represent one number and its starting/ending location
-2. Parse the input to create a dense collection of symbols and numbers
+2. Parse the input to create a sparse collection of symbols and numbers
 3. Separate the symbols from the numbers
 4. Then summarise the whole grid as follows:
      - in `part1`, find all `numbers` adjacent to a `symbol`, and sum the total of the resulting `number` values,